John Andrews Charitable Trust

 • Lead with relationship building: Use the website contact form to start a conversation rather than submitting a formal application

-• Emphasize uniqueness: Highlight what makes your charity or project distinctive in the local community
+• Emphasise uniqueness: Highlight what makes your charity or project distinctive in the local community

-• Show real community impact: The trust prioritizes projects that measurably improve lives of disadvantaged people
+• Show real community impact: The trust prioritises projects that measurably improve lives of disadvantaged people

 • Heritage and arts projects have strong precedent: Particularly those related to industrial history, transport heritage, or Welsh cultural preservation

-• Think long-term partnership: The trust maintains decade-long relationships with beneficiaries - position your organization for ongoing support rather than one-off grants
+• Think long-term partnership: The trust maintains long-standing relationships with beneficiaries - position your organisation for ongoing support rather than one-off grants

-• Be prepared for varying grant sizes: From project-specific funding to major capital investments (£1m+ for Glyn-y-Weddw), the trust adapts funding to project needs
+• Be prepared for varying grant sizes: The trust adapts funding to project needs, from project-specific funding to major capital investments

 🎯 You've done the research.
 Now write an application they can't refuse.